The Complete Oral GLP-1 Guide: Every Pill, Tablet & Drop Compared

 From FDA-approved Wegovy pill to compounded sublingual drops — the definitive 2026 comparison.

-From FDA-approved daily pills like the Wegovy® tablet and new Foundayo™ to compounded sublingual drops and dissolvable tablets, we compare every oral GLP-1 option that actually works — and flag the ones that don't.
+From FDA-approved daily pills like the Wegovy® tablet and new Foundayo™ to compounded sublingual drops, dissolvable tablets, and even GLP-1 gum, we compare every oral GLP-1 option that actually works — and flag the ones that don't.

 Oral GLP-1 isn't one thing.
 In 2026, "oral" can mean an FDA-approved daily pill, a tablet that dissolves under your tongue, a dropper you squeeze into your mouth, or a pharmaceutical gummy.
 Each format has different efficacy, cost, and evidence behind it.